Kaibu/ASM/README.md

 *ENJOY :)*

-Feel free to use the code of this little project, maybe as a start for your own projects.
+Feel free to use the from this little project, maybe as a start for your own projects.

+Additional hint: to avoid @ASM listing in arma server browser, just install ASM.pbo in a3\addons folder.

 ----------